JGugolz/DD2391-Project-Group7/README.md

 - `target`: target IP address, by default this is `172.28.2.20` which is the IP of the server container inside the Docker Network
 - `threads`: number of concurrent threads to run the attack with

-Tehnically, this is implemented in Go and works by using raw sockets to send malicious packets.
+Technically, this is implemented in Go and works by using raw sockets to send malicious packets.
 It has three modes:

 - Standard: Sends high volume SYN floods with random source ports.
 It ignores the SYN ACK we get from the server, exhausting connection queues.
 - Malformed Offset: Sends packets with malformed TCP header offset field.